joshbegley/nyt-latest/previous.md

 `Education Secretary Linda McMahon has said she wants to hire more civil rights lawyers, but the White House has proposed cutting that office in half.`\
 https://www.nytimes.com/2026/05/22/us/politics/mcmahon-education-cuts.html

-**Officials Warn of Possible Gas Explosion at California Plant**\
+**Thousands in Southern California Urged to Evacuate After Chemical Leak**\
-`Evacuation orders were issued to residents in parts of Orange County after a chemical leak that was initially reported on Thursday grew more serious.`\
+`Officials warned of a possible explosion or spill in Orange County on Friday after a tank that leaked a toxic substance grew more unstable.`\
 https://www.nytimes.com/2026/05/22/us/california-chemical-leak-evacuation-orange-county.html

 **Maryland Democrats Plan to Eliminate State’s Lone Republican Seat in Time for 2028**\